openeuler-mirror/docs/README-en.md

 ### Introduction

-DOCS contains all documents of the openEuler community, including the release notes, OS installation guide, administrator uide, virtualization, container, and A-Tune user guides, and application development guide.
+DOCS contains all documents of the openEuler community, including the release notes, OS installation guide, administrator guide, virtualization, container, and A-Tune user guides, and application development guide.

 ### Searching for a Document in DOCS